 Along with being the President of CEDA and editor of The Forensic, one standout moment under Hunt’s direction occurred at the 2005 National Parliamentary Debate Association championship tournament.
 Lewis & Clark won its first debate national championship, with Meredith Price & Paul Bingham defeating Whitman College on a 5-4 decision to take the title.
 The tournament was even more historic because L&C was the first squad to place two teams in semifinals at the NPDA; Mitch Stromberg and Landon Mascarenaz finished as semifinalists.

 After Hunt’s retirement, the team was led by Professors Bjorn Stillion Southard and Brad Krupicka before the hiring of current director Joe Gantt in 2012.
-Over the past eight years, the team has earned its second debate national title (the 2014 National Parliamentary Tournament of Excellence, won by McKay Campbell and Emily Halter); its first debate national top speaker award (Raine McDonagh, at the 2020 NPDA National Championship); and its first two speech national championships (Aaron Lutz in extemporaneous speaking, Ally Knighton in informative speaking, both at the 2019 National Forensics Association National Tournament.)
+Over the past nine years, the team has earned its second debate national title (the 2014 National Parliamentary Tournament of Excellence, won by McKay Campbell and Emily Halter); its first debate national top speaker award (Raine McDonagh, at the 2020 NPDA National Championship); its first two speech national championships (Aaron Lutz in extemporaneous speaking, Ally Knighton in informative speaking, both at the 2019 National Forensics Association National Tournament); and its first team national championship (1st place President’s II Division, 2021 NFA National Tournament).

 The first yearbook of Albany College proclaimed, “The motto of the College ‘Esse quam conspici,’ [to be/to do without being conspicuous] is indicative of its spirit, and its colors of Orange and Black have had their share of floating in triumph in contests with other Colleges in … Oratory.”
 That legacy has endured throughout the years, and will continue in the future as the program focuses on individual events and Lincoln-Douglas debate in the long term, and parliamentary debate in the short term.